ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_cursor_hover_menu()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if the cursor is hovering over the menu.
+Checks whether the cursor is hovering over the menu.

 **Parameters:**